 node --watch

-Now that Node.js has built-in support for TypeScript, we can use it as the foundation of a simple playground that lets us interactively explore TypeScript code.
+Now that Node.js has built-in support for TypeScript, we can use it as the foundation of simple playgrounds that let us interactively explore TypeScript code.

 This is the basic approach: